berlinplan/berlinplan.github.io/readme.md

 > <sub> The President’s duties include making treaties, vetoing and signing bills, representing the nation in talks with foreign countries, enforcing laws passed by Congress, making suggestions about new laws, leading their political party, entertaining foreign guests, recognizing foreign countries and granting pardons.
 The parliamentarian’s tasks are to legislate and control the work of the government.
 (66,67) </sub>

+#### Is a step-by-step reduction and replacement of the current psychopathic structure feasible?

+> Existing democracies can gradually integrate an anti-psychopathic app without the need for revolutionary change.
+A beta or pilot project can be tested in a village of 100 people.

 #### What are the benefits of having money in your own wallet instead of letting psychopaths decide?

 > <sub> A voting app for laws and suggestions with a separate sector for comments that includes pros and cons.
 Users can vote for their favorite arguments. </sub>